 Johnny Damon also went deep for the Rays, who snapped a two-game skid.

-Besides Bautista, the rest of the Blue Jays struggled against Price, now 7-0 with a 2.30 ERA in eight career games against Toronto.
+Jose Bautista hit a pair of solo home runs, the 12th multihomer game of his career, but the rest of the Blue Jays struggled against Price, now 7-0 with a 2.30 ERA in eight career games against Toronto.
 The Rays have won all eight games.

-Price (3-2), who has won three straight starts, allowed three runs and eight hits in eight-plus innings.
+Price, who has won three straight starts, allowed three runs and eight hits in eight-plus innings.
 He walked two and struck out five.

 Price, however, didn't feel like celebrating after being unable to finish in the ninth, with Kyle Farnsworth called on to record his fifth save.